Paulk97/capitals/README.md

 ## A Database of European's state capitals 🇪🇺
-Welcome to the repository 'exam'.
+Welcome to the repository 'capitals'.

 Team NMTP is pleased to have You here!